 charles mackay, General Director

-Charles MacKay, General Director of The Santa Fe Opera, is only the third individual to hold this title in the Company's 55 year history; the other two being the founder, John Crosby (1957-2000) and Richard Gaddes (2000-2008).
-Mr. MacKay's tenure began October 1, 2008.
+Charles MacKay became General Director of The Santa Fe Opera in October, 2008 as only the third general director in the company’s 57-year history, following the founder, John Crosby (1957-2000) and Richard Gaddes (2001-2008).

 Mr. MacKay’s association with The Santa Fe Opera is a long one.
 Raised in Santa Fe, his first professional involvement in the field of opera was as a French horn player in The Santa Fe Opera Orchestra.
-Subsequently, he held a number of positions with the Company, including Box Office Manager, Development and Sales Manager, and finally, Business Manager.
+Subsequently, he held a number of positions with the Company, including Box Office Manager, Development and Sales Manager, and, finally, Business Manager.